liv-daliberti/grail-simulation/src/gpt4o/core/README.md

   checks).
 - `opinion/` – opinion-specific helpers (see its README).

-Extend this package when adding new evaluation behaviours or model backends so the CLI/pipeline layers remain thin.
+Extend this package when adding new evaluation behaviors or model backends so the CLI/pipeline layers remain thin.